openfabr/cdf/docs/user-guide/framework-spec.md

 It is a JSON schema file, usually generated with the help of `cdf-cli` tool from reading the TypeScript based package configurations.
 It is not expected to be manually edited afterwards.
 Whenever there is a change to the package configurations, the schema file should be re-generated.

-*The name of the config definition can be arbitrary as long as it is referenced correctly by the `Package Manifest` file.*
+*The name of the config definition can be arbitrary as long as it is referenced correctly by the package manifest, i.e. `cdf.manifest.json`.*

 ### Template for Custom Code Block